 Apples can be consumed by pregnant women as there are no known side effects of eating apples during pregnancy.
 Apples are a great source of nutrition and highly beneficial for both the mother-to-be and the growing baby.

 If you want to make apples a part of your pregnancy diet, you can.
 Just remember that before eating them, wash them thoroughly as there is a high chance that they might be contaminated by pesticides.
 If possible, eat organic apples as they are pesticide & WAX free.

-More importantly, apple seeds should not be eaten.
-Apple seeds contain cyanide, which is poisonous.
-The seeds, when eaten, release cyanide slowly into the stomach as they are being digested.
+Avoid eating apple seeds as seeds contain cyanide, which is poisonous.
+The seeds, when consumed, release cyanide slowly into the stomach when they are being digested.
 Hence it could take a while before the symptoms of cyanide poisoning begin to show.
 Therefore, it is important for pregnant women to make absolutely sure that they are not ingesting the seeds while eating apples.